 COVID-19 changed everything.
 We are currently facing a new scenario that may seem scary and complicated, but with the right tools, the insurance industry can move forward.

-In this article, we will summarize the most important milestones of our webinar Challenges for the insurance industry in the era of the “new normal” presented by our CEO, Gino Bustamante.
+This article will summarize the most important milestones of our webinar, Challenges for the insurance industry in the era of the “new normal,” presented by our CEO, Gino Volpi.

 What has the pandemic left us?

 - High debts due to hospitalizations

 When it comes to insurance, there are four aspects in which the industry could be affected by the global economic crisis:

 How can we better connect with people under this challenging scenario?
 With technology!